 No!
 There are no fees or charge for entrance to the Blue mountains National Park.

-Is a hiking activity that lasts overnight?
+Is hiking an activity that lasts overnight?

 When going on an overnight hike you will generally walk from the morning till the afternoon, then set up camp and spend the night in one place.